-The Casinos lyrics for the song "Then You Can Tell Me Goodbye" was written by John D. Loudermilk.
+The Casinos vinyl record memories return to 1967 with their classic love song, "Then You Can Tell Me Goodbye," written by John D. Loudermilk.

-The song became a Top Ten hit for The Casinos in 1967, reaching #6 on the Billboard Hot 100 chart.
+The song was first released in 1962 by Don Cherry as a country song and became a Top Ten hit for The Casinos in 1967, reaching #6 on the Billboard Hot 100 chart.

 This was pretty much after the end of the doo-wop era.